 The entire procedure will take place in your gynecologist’s office.
 It will begin by laying down on your back with your feet rested in stirrups.
 Once in position, your OBGYN will use a speculum to open the vaginal walls and insert a spatula to gather cells from the cervix.

 After a sample has been collected, these cells are taken to a lab to be reviewed for signs of cancerous activity.
 It typically takes a couple of days to determine the results of the Pap smear, but the exact time-frame will depend upon your particular About Women by Women office.

 Schedule a Pap Smear in the Greater Boston Area

 The highly experienced OBGYNs at About Women by Women believe that routine pap smears are an essential part of preventative care.
-For more information, or to schedule a pap smear appointment, please contact our offices at (781) 263-0033.
+For more information, or to schedule a pap smear appointment with a gynecologist near Boston, please contact our offices at (781) 263-0033.